Gamma-ray bursts and kilonovae from the accretion-induced collapse of white dwarfs: Results

 Magnetic fields play a crucial role in shaping matter outflows, as they can accelerate material and affect whether it is ejected before or after reaching weak equilibrium.
-Figure~\ref{fig:ye_time_series} and figure~\ref{fig:eje_histogram} illustrate the impact of different magnetic field strengths on the ejecta properties.
+Figs.~\ref{fig:ye_time_series} and~\ref{fig:eje_histogram} illustrate the impact of different magnetic field strengths on the ejecta properties.
 In the weakly magnetized cases ($B_{\rm pol} \leq 10^{10}~{\rm G}$), the ejecta is predominantly neutron-poor ($Y_e \approx 0.5$) and slow $(v_{\infty} \lesssim 0.2c$).
 For $B_{\rm pol} = 10^{11}~\mathrm{G}$, while the early evolution is similar to the $B_{\rm pol} \leq 10^{10}~{\rm G}$ models, the material remains significantly more neutron-rich at later times, with electron fractions ranging from $0.25$ to $0.5$.
 In the strongly magnetized case ($B_{\rm pol} = 10^{12}~\mathrm{G}$), the outflow properties differ markedly, with a large amount of extremely neutron-rich material ($\sim 0.133~{\rm M_{\odot}}$ for $Y_e \leq 0.25$$Y_e$), as well as higher entropy and faster-moving ejecta.
+At the end of the simulation, the proto-neutron star continues to rotate rapidly, retaining a significant amount of rotational energy (${\sim} 10^{52}~{\rm erg}$), without collapsing.
+However, it remains unclear how, or if, this energy will be transferred to the ejecta or other channels.

 \paragraph{Kilonova emission}

 Given the significant ejection of material with $Y_e \lesssim 0.25$, the MHD-driven winds of our rotating WD provide an interesting site for $r$-process nucleosynthesis~(\citealt{RevModPhys.29.547, 2015ApJ...815...82L, 2019Natur.569..241S}; see~\citealt{Perego:2021dpw} and \citealt{Cowan:2019pkx} for recent reviews), potentially producing a broad range of nuclei.
 Ejecta with low electron fractions are linked to the production of lanthanides and actinides, that can significantly increase the opacity of the ejecta, shifting the emission towards infrared wavelengths~\citep{2013ApJ...775...18B,2013ApJ...775..113T,2015ApJ...815...82L}.
 In contrast, ejecta with higher $Y_e$ values ($Y_e \gtrsim 0.3$) produce low-opacity material, which dominates the blue part of the kilonova spectrum, further influenced by neutrino interactions from the central remnant.